 Not forgetting the popular Instagrammers such as the Helmsley sisters, deliciously Ella, The Doctors kitchen and Madeleine Shaw.
 I started to experiment with different ways of eating and what I learned was that there is no “one size fits all” approach to health.

 It is a very individual path for everyone and encompasses multiple factors including nutrition, movement, spirituality, stress management, environment, emotional support, relaxation and in some cases nutritional supplements or medication.

-The Functional Medicine Course – Getting Stuck In!
+The Applying Functional Medicine in Clinical Practice Course – Getting Stuck In!